Saint-Georges-du-Bois, Sarthe: Demographics

 The population of Saint-Georges-du-Bois stagnated for decades.
 Lack of clean water is probably the reason as it can be noted that the increase in population comes with the arrival of the so-called water on the town in 1956.
 The population then exploded in the 1970s, with the creation of numerous subdivisions south of the town (Bideaudière, Croix Sainte-Apolline, Jardin de la Petite Pièce, l'Écoté) and north of the town (Panorama, Pré de la Vigne, Pré du Pain).
 The recent creation of new subdivisions (Bassetin, Clos des Cèdres) barely makes up for the departure of the children from earlier subdivisions.
 Parc des Hayes (ongoing since 2008) should reverse this trend (over 140 lots, rental houses, apartments) and restarting the upwardly mobile population.

 Demographic trends 1793–2017

-In 2017, the town had 2,121 residents, and its population density was 293 /km^{2}.
-Since 2004, census surveys in municipalities with fewer than 10,000 inhabitants are held every five years (2008, 2013, 2018, etc. to Saint-Georges-du-Bois) and numbers of other legal municipal population years are estimates.
+Residents are called Boisgeorgiens in French.
+The population was stagnant until the mid-1960s, with less than 500 inhabitants.
+The arrival of the drinking water network in 1956 has allowed new home construction and the town to expand.